What is Pastillage?

 1 c cornstarch

-cream of tartar in, then sprinkle the plain gelatin over the top.
+cream of tartar in a small saucepan, then sprinkle the plain gelatin over the top.
 Stir

 over low heat until dissolved.
 There may be an amount of cream of tartar